 We know – for some, this seems like a crazy idea.
-Finding the time to work out once a day can sometimes be hard enough with a full schedule of work and maybe children.
+Finding the time to work out once a day can sometimes be hard enough with a full schedule of work and children.

 There has to be a better way?
 Well, there just might be for some of us.

-You might be thinking, ‘I don’t want to burn my muscle when I do fasted cardio, I bulked for six months to finally grow an inch on my calves’!
-There’s a very simple solution to this problem – amino acids.
+You might be thinking, I don’t want to burn my muscle when I do fasted cardio!
+I bulked for six months to finally grow an inch on my calves!
+Not to fear, there is a very simple solution to this problem, and it is amino acids.

-As for the lifting, in the afternoon, our natural testosterone to cortisol ratio is at its best (lowest cortisol and highest testosterone), which will result in a more alert, energetic, and stronger workout.
+As for the lifting, in the afternoon our natural testosterone to cortisol ratio is at its best (lowest cortisol and highest testosterone), which will result in a more alert, energetic, and stronger workout.

 Take Home Message

 Even though we only went over one situation when two-a-days will benefit you (a lifter who is focusing on fat loss), others do exist such as a lifter who is bulking and wants to split up two different lifting session in one day.
 That will have to be a separate article though (make sure to look out for it come autumn).